-Some research has been done on pets, and soothing music, but not enough formal studies have been conducted.
+Some research has been done on pets using music for dogs to relax, but not enough formal studies have been conducted.
 As a result, the positive effects of using a theme to help an animal feel better aren't known yet.
-But since most animals seem more calm and content when they're listening to soothing music, there's no reason … Continue reading The Healing Power of Music for Pets: Part Two
+But since most animals seem more calm and content when they're listening to soothing music, … Continue reading Music for Dogs to Relax

 If you haven't met me personally, let me tell ya, I do not like to recommend anything that I don't know 100% works.
 Also, as a Canine Behaviorist who works with all types of anxiety day in and day out, I was a bit skeptical of the thundershirt at first.
 The company had some proving … Continue reading Dog Thundershirts and Why You Need One

 I’m a Man and My Dog is Afraid of Me… What Do I Do?

 Your dog may be perfectly content and calm without any behavior problems around women and children, but when a man approaches (even if it's just one man he or she knows) she can become a completely different dog.
 Some dogs may try to hide from you (the man), cower or show submissive behavior, shake, or … Continue reading I’m a Man and My Dog is Afraid of Me… What Do I Do?

 Find Out How Essential Oils Can Help Your Dog

 Essential oils for your dog are a simple, safe, and healthy solution to many issues.
 And, they can help your dog live a longer, happier life.
 Research has shown essential oils have the ability to relieve conditions ranging from itchy skin to digestion problems.
 From anxiety to depression.
 And, so much more.
 But… there’s still … Continue reading Find Out How Essential Oils Can Help Your Dog